 Once the import is complete you can Review Imported Pricing.

-Secondly because the descriptions for your sections and services aren't exported in the Pricing Matrix PDF, so you will either need to copy and paste these into your Socket Pricing Menu or you can use Socket's built in AI to Generate Description on the edit screen.
+Service descriptions aren't exported in the Pricing Matrix PDF, so you'll either need to copy and paste these into your Socket Pricing Menu, or use Socket's built-in AI to Generate Description on the edit screen.

 Once imported: